 5. Plant-Based Diet

 Not necessarily vegan.
 But a menu with lots of vegetables, berries, nuts, whole grains, and oily fish 2-3 times a week.
-Avoid processed food.
+Reduce ultra-processed food.

 Not avoiding stress - impossible.
 But developing tools: meditation, yoga, deep breathing, physical activity, journaling.